netscaler/ansible-collection-netscaleradc/README.md

 ## Usage

-The modules are to be used in the ansible control node.
+All modules are intended to be run on the ansible control machine or a jumserver with access to the netscaler appliance.
+To do this you need to use the "local_action" or the "delegate_to" options in your playbooks.

 Documentation for each module can be found in the htmldoc directory.

 Documentation regarding the Netscaler appliance can be found at the following link, http://docs.citrix.com/en-us/netscaler/11-1.html

-All modules are intended to be run on the ansible control machine or a jumserver with access to the netscaler appliance.
-To do this you need to use the "local_action" or the "delegate_to" options in your playbooks.

 ## Directory structure